Skip to main content

 • Advice on exclusion prevention strategies

-• systemic work to support school development and improvement, including supportive reviews
+• systemic work to support school development and improvement.

-• consultation and advice on behaviour and wellbeing related policies and procedure development
+• consultation and advice on positive relationship, behaviour and wellbeing related policies and procedure development

-• Support and challenge visits to address areas of concern e.g. exclusion, bullying incidents, use of time out, positive physical intervention etc.
+• Supportive visits to address areas of concern e.g. exclusion, bullying incidents, use of time out, positive physical intervention etc.

-• whole school audit and reviews e.g. anti-bullying strategies; SEN provision for behaviour/wellbeing etc
+• whole school audit and reviews e.g. anti-bullying strategies; ALN provision for behaviour/wellbeing etc

 • Advising schools on national and local developments in relation to behaviour and wellbeing.

-Support available to schools who wish the Behaviour Support Team to support Group Interventions:
+Support available to schools to support Group Interventions:

 These can include: